open-life-science/open-seeds-self-organised/week-02/week-02-self-learning.md

 ### Before you get started!

-*How have your first few weeks learning in Open Seeds been?
+*How have your first few weeks of learning in Open Seeds been?
 Write down a word, a gif, a song or something else to express how you are feeling about your project as a lead and/or team member.*

 *